-To provide "Supplied master data" to EDGE CONNECT:
+To provide external master data to EDGE CONNECT:

-- 1. Call Swagger. - IP address (of the EDGE Configuration) + 60066/api/configuration/supplied-master-data - 2.
-Configure and send the POST in Supplied Master Data. - Asset can be found under Supplied Master Data in the EDGE CONNECT menu.
+- Call Swagger.
+IP address (of the EDGE Configuration) + 60066/api/configuration/supplied-master-data - 2.
+Configure and send the POST in Supplied Master Data. - → Asset can be found under External Master Data in the EDGE CONNECT menu.